writethedocs/weps/README.rst

 inclusive,
 and also didn't leave written records that people could refer back to.

-We hope that WEP's will make it explicit how major changes are made inside the community.
+We hope that WEPs will make it explicit how major changes are made inside the community.
 New contributors can propose them with a well-defined process, but can also see WEP's proposed by existing contributors.
 WEP's are the first step towards having a more open and defined model for governance,